DinukaEk/ToDo-List/README.md

 - React team for the amazing framework
 - Tailwind CSS for the utility-first approach
-- Icons from emoji set
+- Icons from the emoji set

 ## 🐛 Known Issues